Bill of Quantities

 Producing a precise bill of quantities is a complex process requiring expertise and diligent effort.
 While the project owner initiates its creation, collaboration is key for the best results.

-Experienced Quantity Surveyors synthesise this data into a comprehensive documented format.
+Experienced Quantity Surveyors synthesise the data obtained from designers into a comprehensive documented format.
 Items are meticulously measured and defined using industry-standard methods.
 To do so, they usually break the scope of work into smaller pieces, i.e. items, such as individual sections of a building or specific types of work (plumbing, electrical, etc.) In the next step, they determine the quantity for each item as well as its cost based on current market rates.
 Finally, they calculate the total price of all the materials and labour to assess the final cost of the project.

+It is a responsibility of a project owner to supply project parameters, budget goals, and specific needs.
+Ongoing review of drafts helps align the bill of quantities with owner expectations before finalisation.
 It is important that descriptors, measurements, and pricing are accurate.
 Even small errors can multiply, leading to inflated budgets and problematic bidding.
 That’s why diligence in every step is critical as it allows for removing assumptions and reflecting realities.

 Creating an accurate bill of quantities requires expertise, intense collaboration, precise quantifications, and constant quality control.
 When done right, it provides a complete cost picture that enabled owners to make informed decisions and manage budgets successfully.